yuahmed/dig245-regenerative/README.md

 <details>
 <summary>Learning Objectives</summary>

-Students who complete the following will be able to:
+Students who complete this assignment will be able to:

 - Describe how data is used to create generative processes in software, design, architecture, etc.
 - Compare outcomes of generative processes across different disciplines.